danninemx/project-2/README.md

 # [Email Lesson Manager](https://immense-ridge-78589.herokuapp.com/)

-This is a full stack application that provides daily lessons via email for subscribed users.
+This is a full stack web application that provides daily lessons via email to subscribed users.

 ---